How Much Does a CRM Cost? [CRM Price Comparison Guide]

 When considering the time investment needed in a CRM price calculation, be sure to ask yourself the following questions:

-• Do we need to hire a developer for any custom coding or to handle any integrations (third-party apps that compliment the CRM) that we may need?
+- Do we need to hire a developer for any custom coding or to handle any integrations (third-party apps that complement the CRM) that we may need?

 Onboarding costs

 Another big hidden cost with most CRMs is onboarding.
-When you purchase a new piece of software, you’re not going to automatically know how to use it.
-In most cases, you need to reach out to the experts (the people who sold you the CRM) for questions, concerns, and to help you properly set up the software.
+When you purchase a new piece of software, you're not going to automatically know how to use it.
+In most cases, you need to reach out to the experts (the people who sold you the CRM) for questions and concerns and to help you properly set up the software.

 While most CRMs include live agent or email support with a subscription, more hands-on onboarding services are either not available or have an extra cost associated with them.
 It makes sense in a way—it can take a lot of time to onboard an entire company with a new CRM.